jperugini/finder-tree/README.md

 - search-filter is used to find specific document within any directory of your data.
 Pass it a string variable and it will filter the element for you.

 ## Theme
-You can edit the default Css file `finder-trees.css` if you want to make a new theme.
+You can edit the default Css file `finder-tree.css` if you want to make a new theme.

 ## Contributing
 Feel free to contribute by forking, opening issues, pull requests etc.